Former staffer suing Attorney General James - NewsBreak

 (WIVB) — A former staffer for state Attorney General Letitia James is suing her and a longtime Chief of Staff, accusing the Chief of Staff of sexual assault.

 The lawsuit states that on November 17, 2021, the defendant, Sofia Quintanar, was sexually assaulted by Ibrahim Khan at a fundraiser event at a Brooklyn bar.
-Quintanar is a former Deputy Press Secretary for Attorney General James.Preparing for winter weather in the Twin Tiers
+Quintanar is a former Deputy Press Secretary for Attorney General James.Hochul announces projects tied to $10 million NT revitalization

 The lawsuit says that Khan took her outside during the event and forcibly kissed her and then when back inside, was following her around the fundraiser.
 In addition, it is allegedly not the first time that Khan had sexually assaulted a co-worker, as he was accused of doing so in 2017.
 An investigation into Khan was opened in October and led to his resignation.